wilcoxva/wilcoxva/README.md

 - 🤔 I’m looking for help with ...
 Interview Prep.
 Let's help each other!
 - 💬 Ask me about ...
 Lambda School
 - 📫 How to reach me: ... wilcoxva@gmail.com | https://www.linkedin.com/in/virginia-wilcox
 - ⚡ Fun fact: ...
-I love my Australian Cattle Dog!
+I love my Australian Cattle Dogs!